Matansa FC: History

-The 2024 Spring season saw the rise of the club, the club finished 3rd in the season earning them a spot in the season's playoffs.
+In Spring 2024, the club began competing in the top-flight as Matansa FC.
+The club finished in third for the season, earning them a spot in the playoffs.
 They were seeded against MP United in the semi-finals.
-The match was decided in a penalty shootout in which Matansa won with a score of 2–2 (5–3 on pens.) earning them a spot for their first Marianas Soccer League 1 final.
-The club would face Kanoa in the finals where they would score two goals in the match, but would later lose with a scoreline of 4–2.
+The match was decided in a penalty shootout in which Matansa won with a score of 2–2 (5–3 on pens.)
+The club would face Kanoa in the finals, an eventual 4–2 defeat.

-The following 2024 Fall season showed no stopping for the club as they would top the league standings winning all of their 6 matches in the regular season and qualifying for the playoffs stage for the Fall league.
-They would be drawn with Marianas Development Team in the semi-final and trashing them 7-1 qualifying for the final in the Fall league.
-The club would face Kanoa once again for the title.
-The match saw a scoreline of 3–2 in favor of Matansa sealing the title for Matansa and winning their first title.
+Matansa FC topped the league standings in Fall 2024, winning all of its six matches in the regular season and qualifying for the playoffs stage.
+The club would be drawn against the Marianas Development Team in the semi-final and trashing them 7-1 and qualifying for the final, once again challenging Kanoa for the title.
+The match saw a scoreline of 3–2 in favor of Matansa, earning another title for the club.